uni-notes/uni-notes/docs/Finance_Electives/Causal_Inference/04_Treatment_Effects.md

 ## Regression Discontinuity Design

-Causal effect cannot be obtained directly due to lack of overlap for different $z$, hence we take the neighborhood
+Causal effect cannot be obtained directly due to lack of overlap for different $s$, hence we take the neighborhood

 When a quasi-experiment partially determines the treatment status, the “as if” randomness can be used as an instrument for identifying the causal effect of interest